Conskel/cln-blog/content/english/post/vpn-building.md

 ln -s /etc/nginx/sites-available/derp.example.com.conf /etc/nginx/sites-enabled/derp.example.com.conf
 ```

-We'll use certbot to register with Let's Encrypt and generate a certificate.
+Certbot makes it easy to register with Let's Encrypt and generate a TLS certificate for both our DERP and Headscale domains.

 ```bash
 certbot